dreoporto/camknows/config_reference.md

 ### `crop_dimensions`

-Crop the image data, by setting the `x1, x2, y1, y2` values.
+Crops the image data.
+Format is `[x1, x2, y1, y2]` with a default of `[0, 0, 0, 0]`.

+Example: A setting of `[1, 800, 1, 400]` will crop an 800x600 image by removing the bottom third of the image.

-**This setting is ignored if *any* of these values is set to `0`.**
+This setting is **ignored** if **any** of these values is set to `0`.

 This is useful for excluding unwanted data from motion detection and saved files, without distorting the image.
 Timestamps may be removed depending on this configuration, since they are embedded in images using the camera firmware (for example, if the top half of the image is cropped).

-Example: A setting of `[1, 800, 1, 400]` will crop an 800x600 image by removing the bottom third of the image.